XeraRequiem/Microsoft-Office-365-Scripts/README.md

-e# Microsoft Office 365 Scripts
+# Microsoft Office 365 Scripts
-PowerShell script for updating the services of Office 365 Licenses.
+Standardizes the services under specific license.
+If the user doesn’t have the license, then the user is given license with the standard set of services enabled.
+Standard set of services is given by McKinstry IT and is embedded within the script.
+To change the standard, change the hash table of enabled services within corresponding script.

 To Use Script:
 1. Open script in any text editor.